 Finished volumes of the anthology are published on the RECOGNIZE website between September – December.

-Submissions for Volume 3 of RECOGNIZE will open in Q1 2021.
+Submissions for Volume 3 of RECOGNIZE will open on February 1, 2021.

 There will not be any extended deadlines.